syncfusion-content/windowsforms-docs/WindowsForms/SfForm/Overview.md

 IconAlign
 </td>
 <td>
-To display the icon can be aligned horizontally/vertically.
+Displays the icon that can be aligned horizontally or vertically.
 </td>
 </tr>
 </table>

-Below are the list of features in SfForm over MetroForm,
+The list of features in SfForm over MetroForm are as follows.

 <table>
 <tr>
 <td>